It started with a train trip to Montreal.

 I had the song ‘The Book of Love’ stuck in my head, but for some reason, I kept singing alternative lyrics, saying ‘book of life’ instead of ‘book of love.’

-The book of life is long and boring
+The book of love is long and boring

 no one can lift the damn thing.